Caring for our only home

 In this Bodhisattva’s Breakfast Corner talk, Venerable Thubten Chodron gives an Earth Day message on how it is our basic responsibility to care for the environment that we live in for the benefit of ourselves and others.
-[Note: at the end of this post is a link to the same video with subtitles in Russian.]

 I’ve been asked to give a talk for Earth Day and how we can relate to climate change, to the preciousness of our earth, and to the environment we live in.
 I’m not going to give you all the statistics that lead you to get very frightened about what’s going to happen and might motivate you to act, because I’m sure you’ve heard that many many times before.
 I have.